-After exploring the OSS guidebook sections below, interested users can access the OSS by completing and submitting a short form.
-Our team will contact you to discuss administration-specific needs and next steps.
+After exploring the OSS guidebook sections below, interested users can access the OSS and/or raw data sets of participating countries by completing and submitting a short form.
+Our team will contact you to discuss specific needs and next steps.